NIURoverTeam/niurover-website/sponsors.md

 ---
 layout: page
 title: Sponsors
 calltoaction: NIU Mars rover is a student run organization, and our funding comes from both the college and outside sponsors.
 The club's purpose is to educate and prepare students for life after graduation &mdash; applying the skills they learn in the classroom on real world design challenges.
 We don't have everything we need to accomplish this goal on our own.
-If you are interested in sponsoring us, or would like to get in contact, email us at [niurover@gmail.com](mailto:niurover@gmail.com).
+If you are interested in sponsoring us, or would like to get in contact, email us at <a href="mailto:niurover@gmail.com">niurover@gmail.com</a>.
 permalink: /sponsors/
 ---
 # Current Sponsors